 - I highly recommend using either distilled or reverse osmosis water to avoid off flavors.
 I just bought cheap purified drinking water by the gallon that was purified with reverse osmosis.

-- 1 packet of Yeast
+- 1 packet of EC-1118 Yeast

-- 2 tsp of Yeast Nutrient
+- Yeast Nutrient

 - Yeast has trouble getting started in plain sugar water, so the yeast nutrient is very important for this recipe.

 Here are the major steps you need to complete on brew day to homebrew hard seltzer:

 First, you’ll need to determine the desired ABV of your finished seltzer.
 Most commercial seltzers are about 5% alcohol, so we recommend shooting for about 4% – 6% if you’re looking for something similar to what you’d buy in a store.

 The formula for ABV is (OG – FG) x 131.
 Pure cane sugar yields 42 gravity points per pound per gallon and is 100 percent fermentable, so one pound of sugar in a 1-gallon batch would be (0.046 – 0.000) x 131 = 6.026% ABV per gallon.
 For a 5-gallon batch, that would be 1.2% ABV.

 Here’s a little cheat sheet to figure out how much sugar you need to add to achieve your desired ABV.

 - 1lb of white sugar in a 5-gallon batch of hard seltzer = 1.2% ABV

 - 2lb of white sugar in a 5-gallon batch of hard seltzer = 2.4% ABV